 There is one big challenge that companies who do not choose to move into an omnichannel perspective face.
 It is the lack of easy-to-implement and robust research methods to ultimately measure consumers’ omnichannel paths to purchase.
 Which online and offline touchpoints should be prioritized for brand building and ultimately conversion?
 Currently, most CPG companies have a good understanding of how their shoppers are behaving; both online and offline.
 However, this understanding often does not link the online and the offline world together.
 It also does not link how shoppers are interacting and behaving across the entire Path to Purchase.

-There are several reasons why marketing research methods are not able to uncover the omnichannel paths to purchase.
+There are several reasons why marketing research methods are not able to uncover the omnichannel path to purchase.

 Let’s go through the most common approaches:

-- Monitor consumers’ digital behavior: This method has a higher validity since it’s based on actual behavior.
-However, it only links to online behavior not capturing the interaction between online and offline interactions, missing the central omnichannel aspect of paths to purchase.
+This method has a higher validity since it’s based on actual behavior.
+However, it only links to online behavior not capturing the interaction between online and offline interactions, missing the central omnichannel aspect of path to purchase.
 Moreover, in general companies do not have access to online purchase data from different e-retailers, making conversions impossible to capture.
 Another consideration for this approach is that it generates a TON of data – so be sure to probe an agency on their data engineering and data science chops.

 Do you recognize the challenges above?